Breast Cancer: Breast Reconstruction After Breast Surgery

 The condition of your skin.
 If your skin isn’t ready for the stretching that goes on during reconstruction, you may need to have it done later on.
 For example, the skin of women who smoke or who have diabetes may need extra healing time before reconstruction.

 Common risks of breast reconstruction

 Any type of surgery has risks.
 The risks of breast reconstruction include:

-Fluid collection in the surgical area (called a seroma)
+Fluid collection in the surgical area (seroma)

 Problems with the sleep medicines (anesthesia) used during surgery

 The most common complication of breast reconstruction done with implants is called capsular contracture.
 This is when the scar tissue (capsule) around the implant tightens.
 It can make the breast mound feel hard and change the shape.
 In some cases, a second surgery is needed to fix this problem.